humio/provision-humio-cluster/README.md

 # Scripts for setting up Humio

-This repository contains scripts to setup 1 machine or a cluster of Humio machines.
+This repository contains scripts to setup 1 or a cluster of Humio machines.

-The scripts are written in Bash with a little bit of Python.
+The project consists of bash scripts with a little bit of Python.
-Scripts are run from the local machine, but they will copy files to the target machines.
-Login using SSH and run local scripts.
+Scripts are run from the local machine, but they will copy files to the target machine, login using SSH and run scripts on the target machines.
-Before running the scripts, setup the machines with SSH public-key authentication, to avoid having to provide your password many times.
+Before running the scripts, setup the machines with SSH public-key authentication, to avoid having to put in your password many times.
+Also make sure the target machines are already in the known_hosts file, before running the scripts.

-The recommended operating system for Humio is Ubuntu 16.04 which these scripts target.
+The recommended operating system for Humio is Ubuntu 16.04. which these scripts also target.
-A few `apt` installs are used, but we try to keep the scripts compatible with Linux in general.
+Although a few `apt` installs are used, we try to keep the scripts compatible with Linux in general as much as possible.

 These scripts will do the following on the target machines (running as root):